Credit for Prior Learning

 UW-Parkside is proud to recognize the learning accomplished during military service and encourages all active duty and Veteran students to submit their Joint Services Transcript (JST) for transfer review.

-Parkside considers the American Council on Education (ACE) credit recommendations when evaluating your JST.
+Parkside is required to take the American Council on Education (ACE) credit recommendations when evaluating your JST.
 In cases where the ACE recommendation does not align for credit, a Challenge Exam or Prior Learning Assessment Portfolio might allow you to petition for course credits, so review those sections of this page as well and contact us with questions.

 Community College of the Air Force (CCAF) transcripts are accepted as transfer credit from a regionally accredited institution.
 Please submit your CCAF transcript for transfer review with your application.
 Click here for more information about how to order a CCAF transcript.